All Episodes

 He's like, I'm loving it.

-Doesn't life suck being retired, he always says to me, having a good day, he'll send to me in a bad day.
+He always says to me, having a good day, he'll send to me in a bad day.

-If you're having a great time, you know, and you know it's a a total shif Adam Schiff show.
+I'm like, you know, all right, if you're having a great time, you know, and you know, it's a total shif, Adam Schiff show in my life.

-In my life, and I'm like, and I'm like, really, really, Bortz, I love you.
+And I'm like, and I'm like, really, really, Bortz, I love you.

-He's like one of the few though.
+He's like one of the few, though.

-I'm gonna open a new business.
+I'm going to open a new business.

-I'm um I you know, I say to myself all the time, I can retire.
+I say to myself all the time, I can retire.

 Just forget it.

-This who needs this.
+This one needs this.

-That's sound like an old person, right?
+I sound like an old person, right?

-But well, I mean, I'm just waiting for the conversation to take its way into the woods.
+Well, I mean, I'm just waiting for the conversation to take its way into the woods.

 I'm just waiting.